top of page

 Pomeranians are affectionate and are eager to please.
 They are a joy to train for this reason, and respond quickly to positive reinforcement and praise.
 These dogs can be difficult to potty train, however, and will need to be worked with consistently during puppyhood and even into adulthood to help teach them where the potty should be used.
 Beginning early, secure them in a small place like a puppy playpen, and take them outside every couple of hours.
 Praise them enthusiastically for going potty outside.
 Repeat this often as you expand the Poms boundaries in your home. - Jen Jones, Certified Dog Trainer

 Pomeranians are a generally healthy breed, but ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Poms are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Poms are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions – they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Patellar Luxation